-Trafficking Prevention for Schools is a program created by Chicago Alliance Against Sexual Exploitation (CAASE) and adapted by Seattle Against Slavery.
+"Take On" is a program adapted from Chicago Alliance Against Sexual Exploitation's (CAASE) curriculum.
 Its objective is to empower young people to end sexual exploitation through conversations exposing the cultural influences on what it means to be male/female, the objectification of women, the harms of prostitution/human trafficking, and to enlist them as allies to end sexual exploitation.

 - Facilitators guide the conversation toward critical thinking on healthy relationships, violence prevention and both social and personal responsibility.

-- TPfS aligns with many Common Core State Standards for English and Language Arts.
+- "Take On" aligns with many Common Core State Standards for English and Language Arts.

 For further information on WA Engage's Youth Education Program, or to request training at your school or community center, please contact email@example.com.